 With five hours until showtime, I claimed a cramped spot where my feet were and sat down.
 For the next 90 minutes, my view was nothing but legs.

 As though an inaudible “On your marks.
 Get set.
 Go!” had sounded, the crowd surged in mass toward the front barricades.
 I scrambled to my feet.
 We were the proverbial sardines in a can.
-My fourth row center spot now consisted of 100 people ahead of me, and we stayed, welded together for the next three hours.
+My fourth row center spot now consisted of 100 people ahead of me, and we stayed, welded together like that for the next three hours.

-At last the stage lights flashed red, and rock ‘n’ roll fire and brimstone erupted.
+At last the stage lights flashed red as rock ‘n’ roll fire and brimstone erupted.
 Drums and piano and “Woo Woo” announced “Sympathy for the Devil,” and the Stones took the stage.
-With a kaleidoscope of big “Keiths” on the screens, the audience went wild.
-The crowd surged again.
+With a kaleidoscope of big “Keiths” on the screens, the audience went wild, and the crowd surged again.

-I couldn’t see Keith, Ronnie or Charlie, and got one glimpse of Mick as he strutted down the ramp in front of me.
-I was trapped in a haze of cigarette smoke and marijuana, the tall guys in front of me and the guy behind me, doing pelvic thrusts into my… back.
+I couldn’t see Keith, Ronnie or Charlie but got one glimpse of Mick as he strutted down the ramp in front of me.
+I was trapped in a haze of cigarette smoke and marijuana from the tall guys in front of me, and the guy behind me was doing pelvic thrusts into my… back.

-Thirty minutes in, I couldn’t see the stage except on ginormous screens, and I felt lightheaded like I might pass out.
+Thirty minutes in, I couldn’t see the stage except on ginormous screens.
+I felt lightheaded like I might pass out.
 No… I wasn’t stoned, but I figured I was dehydrated and low on potassium.
-Thanks to chemotherapy–13 years ago for breast cancer–this has happened when I’m low on fluids.
-I remembered I couldn’t exit security and return but knew I had to leave before I passed out.
+Thanks to chemotherapy–13 years ago for breast cancer–this has happened before when I’m low on fluids.
+I remembered if I exited security, I couldn’t return, but I knew I had to leave before I passed out.
 I said a quick prayer and asked God to help me, then fought my way through the crowd.

 I stopped at the ambulance and told the nurse I was lightheaded–maybe dehydrated–and my blood sugar was somewhere down around my knees.
 Did she have some apple juice or water?
 She handed me a bottle of water and ushered me into the ambulance to take my blood pressure.